-Note, this is the manual for the QCX kit PCB Rev 3.
-This PCB revision is indicated by the "3" in the bottom right corner of the PCB, when held in the usual conventional orientation used throughout this manual (see right).
+This PCB revision is indicated in the bottom right corner, when held in the usual conventional orientation used throughout this manual (see right).
+This diagram shows a Rev 3 PCB.

-If you have a Rev 1 or Rev 2 PCB, please use the earlier manual versions (available on the QCX page http://qrp-labs.com/qcx
+This manual is for Rev 4.
+If you have a Rev 1, 2 or 3 PCB, please use the earlier manual versions (available on the QCX page http://grp-labs.com/gcx